JorgePedraza2019/JorgePedraza2019.github.io/README.md

 This project allows you to show the acquired knowledge of JavaScript, HTML and CSS to make a portfolio with the projects seen within the professional certificate in coding from MIT XPRO.

 ## How to Run:
-To run the project, it must first be downloaded and the index.html file must be opened with the browser.
+To run the project locally, it must first be downloaded and the index.html file must be opened with the browser.
+Otherwise, to run the project directly you can access the following link: https://jorgepedraza2019.github.io/

 ## Roadmap of future improvements:
 The future improvements to apply in this job is to add more projects to increase the portfolio, a new tab would also be added where the resume is displayed and a referral section.